Investing in Private Credit with Wealthsimple offers a way for more Canadians to participate in private credit investments.

 Is there a minimum investment requirement?

 Yes, there is a minimum investment of $10,000 required to invest in Wealthsimple’s Private Credit fund.
-You must also have at least $100,000 in net deposits with Wealthsimple to qualify.
+You must also have at least $50,000 in liquid assets with or outside of Wealthsimple to qualify.

 What accounts can I hold this fund in?